ccomito1223/ELS-Jon/README.md

 every inch and metric tap and die size available from McMaster-Carr up to 4tpi and 6.5mm, and every legible pitch shown in photographs of the feed plates on lathes found through internet searches, as well as a large selection of diametral and module worm gear pitches.
-The maximum rates were limited for practical reasons, this being a relatively light-duty lathe.
+The maximum rates were limited for practical reasons, both because the Logan Model 200 is a relatively light-duty lathe and because of the stall torque limit of the microstepping motor/driver.

 Version 1.0 Features: